Kondapur: Etymology

-Kondapur is portmanteau of two Telugu words: Konda and pur, translating to "Hill settlement."
+Kondapur is a portmanteau of two Telugu words: konda and pur, translating to "hill settlement."

 Economy

 Kondapur is located in the Cyberabad information technology zone and in the last decade it has rapidly grown into a modern business hub.
 Google Hyderabad is in Kondapur.
 The region had a real estate and commercial zone expansion in last two decades (1996 - 2010).
 A subsequent over-supply of housing has led to a real estate price stagnation during the years 2010 to 2013, which however did recover from the year 2014.
 The ground-water is quite sufficient all through the year for the people staying in apartments, though the purchase of municipality water is required during certain summer seasons.

 Residential aspects: Kondapur has access to many supermarkets such as Ratnadeep, Heritage Fresh etc. private and government schools and medical facilities notably Kims hospitals and Apollo Cradle.
-The nearest Sport facilities are available in Gachibowli Sport arena.
+The nearest sport facilities are available in Gachibowli Sport arena.
 There are good establishments for marriages and seminars in the HITEC City area nearby.
 Most of the people in the apartments rented, are software professionals working in the nearby adjacent IT hub.